- We advise you to exercise normal safety precautions in Samoa.

 Fatal swimming accidents have occurred due to tidal changes and powerful currents in the many coastal lagoons that surround the islands, particularly at the ebb tide or when seas are heavy.
 Consult local residents and tour operators for advice on possible hazardous swimming and water sports areas.

-Poorly controlled stray dogs are common in Samoa.
+Stray and poorly controlled dogs are common in Samoa.
 As they may be vicious we advise you not to approach them.
 Dog attacks have occurred in suburban areas and on beaches.

 Levels of services in Samoa for travellers with disabilities are extremely limited.
 The lack of footpaths or adequately paved walkways makes it difficult for individuals in wheelchairs or the walking impaired to travel around Samoa.
 There are few, if any, motor vehicles capable of transporting wheelchairs and the lack of disabled ramps and access points at major hotels makes finding suitable accommodation difficult.
 None of the tour operators cater specifically for the disabled.